 The statements of results are in digital format.

-After Le français des affaires has received and corrected your exam, you will be sent an email within 15 business days, containing a link that will enable you to access your secure digital area and obtain your statement of results.
+After Le français des affaires has received and corrected your exam, you will be sent an email within 4 to 6 weeks, containing a link that will enable you to access your secure digital area and obtain your statement of results.

 The required level of linguistic competency for French naturalisation applications is Level B1 of the Council of Europe’s Common European Framework of Reference for Languages (CEFR).